 However, translating your website is not just about reaching an international audience.
 By communicating in English only, you might be alienating a large group of domestic customers, too.
 For instance, the United States is the largest Spanish-speaking country after Mexico, with 41 million native Spanish speakers and 11.6 million bilingual ones.
 Looking at the numbers alone, adding Spanish to a website is a no-brainer for any US-based company.

 The Benefits of Having a Multilingual Website

-Let’s zoom in at the benefits and see how adding languages can help you succeed online:
+Let’s zoom in on the benefits and see how adding languages can help you succeed online:

 - Higher conversion and lower bounce rates: Since your website is available in multiple languages, foreign visitors will be less likely to leave.
 Also, for the reasons stated above, they will be more likely to convert to paying customers.